luffyZh/mini-dynamic-antd-theme/README.md

 **This solution is easy to use, so it is prone to problems.
 We hope you can give us timely feedback.
 For example, if there is a problem with any component, we will fix the updated version as soon as possible.**

- - The current version requires your antd version to be lower than v3.25.0

 After the version_4.0, `ant-design` has lots of changes.
 So the plugin could have some problems, you can find and give me a issue.
 I'll fix it as soon as possible.